JCeditorials/Main/UglyICOs.md

 - Overdoing it with above-board claims.

 #### Yellow Flags:
-- Trying to scare away competition with gimmicks (e.g. "patent pending" without offering a provisional patent number for ease of verification to clarify which piece of technology is patented ... which, by the way, is not a guarantee that the patent being applied for will be granted, especially if it is overly broad)
+- Trying to scare away competition with gimmicks (e.g. "patent pending" without offering a provisional patent number for ease of verification to clarify which piece of technology is patented ... which, by the way, is not a guarantee that the patent being applied for will be granted, especially if it is overly broad).

 ## Legal